Kgo222/ClassroomClarity/notebooks/maddie/README.md

       -Jesse - GPIO configurations
       -Maddie - assemble and test PCB
       -All - find headers and specific LED array
-- Submitted order for microcontroller to TA
+- Submitted order for microcontroller, resistors, and caps from the electronic services shop to TA
+- Submitted order for caps and resistors that we cant get from the sevices shop from digikey